rashijain0188/Predictive-model-for-HCC-samples/README.md

 Data/ – Training, test, external liver tissue, and serum exosome datasets used in the analysis.

-Scripts/ – R and Python scripts for preprocessing, DEG identification, machine-learning/deep-learning model training, and external validation.
+Preprocessing Scripts/ – R and Python scripts for preprocessing, DEG identification, machine-learning/deep-learning model training, and external validation.

 Model\_and\_Scaler\_Files/ – Final trained XGBoost model and corresponding scaler used for prediction.